The older I get the more I am realizing how important family getaways are to reconnecting with our families.

 3. Save On Lodging

-Traveling with a large family (we usually travel with 8 people in our party), the biggest feature I always look for, is a basic kitchen so we can cook a few meals as opposed to eating out for every single one.
+Traveling with a large family (our family getaways include 8 people in our party), the biggest feature I always look for, is a basic kitchen so we can cook a few meals as opposed to eating out for every single one.

 After we check in at our destination, we search for the nearest grocery store and stock up on some easy breakfasts and fun desserts.
 Those are the two easiest things to avoid overspending on when we are away from home.